 F. Cash Flows from Invested Assets

-from invested assets
+Determine cash flows from invested assets for each projection interval for assets used in the hedging of credited amounts for indexed accounts within life insurance products (including indexed life products and indexed accounts within other types of life insurance products) as follows:

+In lieu of the economic scenario 12 equity returns, as described in Section 7.G.1.a.ii for the deterministic reserve, use X% of the amount spent on options, accumulated to the end of the option settlement period; where X is equal to 100% in projection years 1-20 and 108% in projection years 21+.
+The 1-year U.S. Treasury rate from scenario 12 applicable to the projection year will be used for accumulation.

+For the scenarios described in Section 7.G.2 for the stochastic reserve, use scenario equity returns applicable to the underlying basis for credited interest, along with mechanics of the underlying options that reflect caps, floors, and participation rates.

-Determine cash flows from invested assets for each projection interval for all other general account assets by modeling asset cash flows on other assets that are not described in subsections 7.F.1 through 7.F.3 using methods consistent with the methods described in subsections 7.F.1 and 7.F.2.
+Determine cash flows from invested assets for each projection interval for all other general account assets by modeling asset cash flows on other assets that are not described in subsections 7.F.1 through 7.F.4 using methods consistent with the methods described in subsections 7.F.1 and 7.F.2.
 This includes assets that are a hybrid of fixed income and equity investments.

-Determine cash flows from invested assets or total investment returns as appropriate for each projection interval for all separate account assets in a manner that is consistent with the prescribed separate account asset returns described in Section 7.G.
+Determine cash flows from invested assets as appropriate for each projection interval for all separate account assets in a manner that is consistent with the prescribed separate account asset returns described in Section 7.G.

 G. Economic Scenarios